-Andrew Puzder, former chief executive of CKE Restaurants and economic expert, is a visiting fellow in business and economic freedom at The Heritage Foundation.
+Andrew Puzder, former Chief Executive of CKE Restaurants and economic expert, is a Senior Visiting Fellow for business and economic freedom at The Heritage Foundation.

-In his role as visiting fellow, Puzder focuses on the consequences of environmental, social, and governance (ESG) activism, and the impact of shareholder resolutions.
+In his role as Senior Visiting Fellow, Puzder focuses on the consequences of environmental, social, and governance (ESG) activism, and the impact of shareholder resolutions.
 Puzder works with Heritage experts to advance business and free-market activity, economic growth, and develop policy solutions that benefit all Americans.

 Puzder began his career as a commercial trial lawyer in St. Louis in 1978 and later served as the personal attorney for entrepreneur Carl Karcher.
 He went on to become CEO of the well-known fast food powerhouses Carl’s Jr. and Hardee’s chains in 2000, expanding to 3,800 locations and leading the company out of serious financial difficulties.